zephyrproject-rtos/trusted-firmware-m/docs/contributing/contributing_process.rst

   - Ensure that each changed file has the correct copyright and license information.
-Files that entirely consist of contributions to this project should have a copyright notice and BSD-3-Clause SPDX license identifier of the form as shown in :doc:`lic`.
-Files that contain changes to imported Third Party IP files should retain their original copyright and license notices.
+Files that entirely consist of contributions to this project should have a copyright notice and BSD-3-Clause SPDX license identifier of the form

-    Contributors can add the following copyright note, (whilst) it is suggested to update copyright note only for *major*, non-trivial changes.

     ::

+        SPDX-License-Identifier: BSD-3-Clause
+        SPDX-FileCopyrightText: Copyright The TrustedFirmware-M Contributors

+    to reflect the community ownership of the project.
+Individual copyrights can be traced back through the corresponding commits.
+For more details please refer to `Linux Foundation guidelines on copyright notices`_ for OSS projects.
+    Patches that contain changes to imported Third Party IP files should retain their original copyright and license notices.
+If changes are made to the imported files, then add an additional ``SPDX-FileCopyrightText`` tag line as shown above.

+    The original form of the project copyright note as

         Copyright (c) XXXX[-YYYY], <OWNER>.
 All rights reserved.

-    where XXXX is the year of first contribution and YYYY is the optional year of most recent contribution. <OWNER> is your or your company name.
+    is still appropriate but shall be avoided in the new files.

   - Add a `Change-Id <https://review.trustedfirmware.org/Documentation/user-changeid.html>`_
     to the commit message, which can be generated any way you like (e.g. from